OpenZeppelin/compound-monitoring/liquidation-monitor/README.md

 The Autotask files contain code to facilitate development and testing of OpenZeppelin Defender Autotasks.

-Rather than creating Autotask scripts in the Defender Web App and then waiting for appropriate block+chain events to trigger a Forta Sentinel, this code allows a developer to specify mocked finding alert.
+Rather than creating Autotask scripts in the Defender Web App and then waiting for appropriate blockchain events to trigger a Forta Sentinel, this code allows a developer to specify a mocked finding alert.
 Those alerts are then fed directly into the Autotask in the same format that they would have if they were occurring live.

 ### Autotask Setup
 - Create a .env file that contains the name of your discord webhook and the URL for it: